JCMexplains/writing-for-success-2023/textbook.md

 #### Exercise 2

-To build your sense of appropriate paragraph length, use the Internet to find examples of the following items.
+To build your sense of appropriate paragraph length, use the internet to find examples of the following items.
 Copy them into a file, identify your sources, and present them to your instructor with your annotations, or notes.